cudmore/PyMapManager/docs/docs/index.md

-PyMapManager is a Python package to analyze time-series image stacks.
+PyMapManager is a suite of Python tools to analyze time-series image stacks.

 PyMapManager opens annotations created with the Igor Pro version of [Map Manager][1].
-Allowing additional analysis to easily be performed.
+Allowing additional visualization and analysis to easily be performed.

-There are three components to PyMapManager:
+There are three components to PyMapManager: a Python package, a data client/server, and a desktop application.

- - Python Package
- - Server
- - Desktop application

 ## PyMapManager Python package

-See the [/examples][5] folder in the main GitHub repository for example Python code to easily perform additional analysis.
-Please also see the [API Documentation][2].
+To get started writing Python code to interface with Map Manager analysis, see the iPython notebooks in [/examples][5].

+For full class documentation, see the [API Documentation][2].

-## PyMapManager server
+## PyMapManager client/server

+The PyMapManager server provides a web based [REST API][6] to retrieve Map Manager annotations and images.

-The PyMapManager server allows web-based browsing of annotations and stacks.
-See [server documentation][3] for additional information.
+The PyMapManager client provides a web-based front-end to browse annotations and images off the server.

+We have an [example client/server][client/server] to see this in action.

 ### Browsing annotations